 When submitting revisions for plans offered on multiple campuses, consult departmental leadership from all impacted campuses before submitting new or revised requirements.
+Departments seeking to revise a CIP code should review the CIP Code Guidelines and follow procedures within.

 Please note that new degree programs must be submitted through the Provost Office as an NOI.